-So if you’re wondering, what face wash should I use? — we’re here to help with a breakdown of all the different skin types and what the best natural face wash is for each type.
+If you’re wondering which cleanser to use, we’re here to help with a breakdown of the different skin types and the best clean skincare face wash is for each type.

-Stay tuned, as we’ll be covering the different types of facial cleanser, best face wash for oily skin, dry skin, sensitive skin, combination skin, acne-prone skin and aging skin.
+We’ll be covering the different types of facial cleanser and the best face wash for oily skin, dry skin, sensitive skin, combination skin, acne-prone skin and aging skin in this article.

 Different Types of Facial Cleanser

-When it comes to facial cleansers, there are a wide array of different varieties, from foaming to bars to clay.
-Which one you choose depends on personal preference as well as what’s right for your specific skin type.
+When it comes to facial cleansers, there are a wide array of different varieties– from foaming cleansers, to bar cleansers, to cream cleansers.
+Which one you choose depends on personal preference, as well as what’s right for your specific skin type.
 The different types of cleansers include:

-Foaming facial cleanser — Foaming facial cleansers are the most common type of cleanser, and foam up when mixed with water.
-Many of these contain sodium laureth sulfate (SLS), however, which can dry or irritate skin, so check ingredients.
-These types of cleansers are best for oily or combination skin.
+Foaming facial cleanser — Foaming facial cleansers are the most common type of cleanser; they foam up when mixed with water.
+However, many of these contain sodium laureth sulfate (SLS), which can dry or irritate skin, so check ingredients before using.
+These types of cleansers are typically best for oily or combination skin.

 Clay cleanser — Clay cleansers utilize clay to decongest pores and remove build up and other impurities.
-They work best for oily, combination, and on clogged pores.
+They work best for oily and combination skin and are great for cleansing clogged pores.